Statement Design Concepts

 Stop.
 Before you even think about buying a single pillow, you need to define your personal style.
 Any good residential interior design guide starts with you, not a catalog.
 “I love luxury home interiors,” is a simple statement, but what does it actually mean to you?
 The rich textures?
 The feeling of space and elegance?
 Your home interior design must reflect your personality.

-- Identify Themes: Look at your board.
+• Identify Themes: Look at your board.
 See a pattern?
 You might like the clean lines of modern house interiors, the cozy feel of a rustic farmhouse, or a mix of styles that are all over the place.
+To help unify these thoughts, a professional color consultation can provide the expert guidance needed to bring the vision together.

 This isn’t about fitting in a box.
 It’s about creating your own.